doughahn/unofficial-opf-guides/docs/roll20/advanced-macros.md

 @{selected|whispertype} &{template:rolls}  {{charactername=@{selected|character_name} }} {{header=?{number of missiles?|1|2|3|4|5|6|7|8|9} Magic Missile(s) }} {{info01_name=^{action}}} {{info01=^{1-to-3-actions}}}  {{info02_name=^{cast}}} {{info02=one to three actions (somatic, verbal)}} { {{info04_name=^{range}}} {{info04=120 feet}}  {{info05_name=^{target}}} {{info05=1 creature}}{{info03_name=^{traits}}} {{info03=force, evocation}}  {{roll01_type=damage}} {{roll01_name=damage}} {{roll01=[[ ?{number of missiles?|1|2|3|4|5|6|7|8|9}d4+?{number of missiles?|1|2|3|4|5|6|7|8|9}+?{Inspire Courage?|Yes,1|No,0} ]]}} {{show_action_icon=@{selected|roll_option_action_icon}}} {{action_icon=1-to-3-actions}} {{desc=You send a dart of force streaking toward a creature that you can see.
 It automatically hits and deals 1d4+1 force damage.
 For each additional action you use when Casting the Spell, increase the number of missiles you shoot by one, to a maximum of three missiles for 3 actions.
 You choose the target for each missile individually.
 If you shoot more than one missile at the same target, combine the damage before applying bonuses or penalties to damage, resistances, weaknesses, and so forth.}}
 ```

-### GM Macro Bar
+## GM Macro Bar

-#### DC By Level
+### DC By Level

-This macro will quickly allow a GM to see the standard DC for an action of a given level.
+These macro does not require API Scripts.
+It will quickly allow a GM to see the standard DC for an action of a given level.
 This is likely going to be one
 the GM adds to their macro quickbar.

 ```